cmu-delphi/covidcast-modeling/README.md

 *Statistical analyses for Delphi COVID-19 Response Team*

-This is the home for short term projects such as
+This is the home for short term projects that explore the data within Delphi.
+See [the following document](https://docs.google.com/document/d/1a47TPdhvGPXWkD6hrX_16hhmcTaIMVUxIs57UZ5MOh4/edit?usp=sharing) for descriptions and recommendations for data analysis projects.
+Each "chapter" in the [TOC](table_of_contents) below corresponds to a DAP and look at [usage](usage) for instructions.
-- one-off statistical analyses, Data Analysis Projects (DAP)
-- modeling projects with shorter time window
-- analyses can be converted into blog posts and reports

 ## Usage